own3mall/Z_cron/README.md

 Z Cron
 ===============

 * Sets up cron on Android.
-Tested on Galaxy Nexus 4.4.4.
+Tested on the Motorola Photon Q phone running CarbonROM with Android 4.4.4.
 Put the scripts you want to run in the the proper folder (minutely, hourly, or daily).
 * Just place the Z_cron folder somewhere and run the setup script.